AppScriptIO/nodeRelationshipGraph/documentation/information.md

         - the concept of additional children/edges, where a graph can be used through a proxy without manipulating it.
 Related to insertion points concept - adding nodes in insertion points in the graph.
         Edges could be directed with 'ingoing'/'outgoing' direction.
 Additionally each edge has a position/arrangement property that defines the order and placement (in case it is an additional connection to be traversed).
         - A `path` is a chain of edges that specifies a path from & to a pair of nodes.
+        - Lazy executed during traversal
+        - e.g. used for creating pipelines to manipulate data. e.g.  CI/CD pipelines https://docs.gitlab.com/ee/ci/pipelines.html, or execution pipelines for code building, server request handling with on the fly middleware chain compisition.
+        - Some implementations can filter specific nodes through conditions and others have a side effect during execution.

 - Relationship Graph: conveying of relational information.
 Directed graph. _Terminolog: ReusableNestedUnit_
 - edge/relationship/connection